Seagate/corio/docs/YAML_documents/yaml_structure.md

 Start and End range parameters are object/part sizes for which test will be executed.
 Sizes can be given from bytes, KB, MB up to TB.
 We can also use KiB format as well.

 Result duration can be specified from seconds up to days.
-For example, 1d1h, 1h or 2d1h.
+For example: 1d1h, 1h or 2d1h2s.

 Tool can be specified from one of these **s3bench**, **s3api** or **warp**.

 Operation should be specified according to type of workload and need to map it in corio.py with appropriate test script.